-In-camera: The Committee has a separate in-camera meeting with the internal auditor and the external auditor after each meeting, without senior management.
-As needed, it meets with the supervisory functions and members of senior management without the auditors, and meets in-camera without senior management, the supervisory functions or the auditors.
+In camera: The Committee has a separate in-camera meeting with the internal auditor and the external auditor after each meeting, without senior management.
+It also meets in camera with the supervisory functions separately at least once a year without members of senior management, and meets with members of senior management without the auditors, and meets in-camera without senior management, the supervisory functions or the auditors.